pbecchi/OpenESP8266_Sprinkler/README.md

 Already under development (will be included in next release):

--Hostname definition in term of a given or automatic NAME for the unit that will be found in the net as NAME.local
+-Hostname definition in term of a given or automatic NAME for the unit that will be found in the net as NAME.local(DONE WILLBE ON NEXT COMMIT)

--EEPROM on ESP8266 flash memory as an alternative to I2C EEPROM
+-EEPROM on ESP8266 flash memory as an alternative to I2C EEPROM (DONE WILLBE ON NEXT COMMIT)

 Modifications Planned for future releases :